egberts/egberts.github.io-src/content/articles/Secured-Mail-Debugging.md

 example.invalid.
 IN TXT  v=spf1 a -all
 ```

-Testing this SPF intensively can be done online [in MxToolbox.com](https://mxtoolbox.com/spf.aspx) which will validate your SPF against the Internet and produce results in easy to read format comprising of green indicators (pass) or yellow/red indicators (warn/fail).
+Testing this SPF intensively can be done online [in MxToolbox.com](https://mxtoolbox.com/spf.aspx) which will validate your SPF against the Internet and produce results in easy to read format constisting of green indicators (pass) or yellow/red indicators (warn/fail).

 ## DKIMC ##